 Following Eq.
-(1) in the methods section, we decomposed the pCO2 seasonal cycle anomalies into four drivers: DIC, ALK, SST and SSS for both the contemporary and future periods (shown in Fig. 9).
+(1) in the methods section, we decomposed the pCO_2 seasonal cycle anomalies into four drivers: DIC, ALK, SST and SSS for both the contemporary and future periods (shown in Fig. 89).
 The SSS-induced variations are not shown because the magnitude is negligible relative to the other variables.
 As with the previous subsection, we focused our analysis for the two contrasting model groups (G1 and G2).
-The amplitude of pCO2 from the G1 (Fig. 9a, red line) overestimates the Landschützer et al. (2014) estimations.
-Nevertheless, it fits closer with later measurements from Merlivat et al. (2015), though they estimated the sea-air carbon flux only from a section of the Southern Ocean where pCO2 anomalies amplitude can reach roughly 120 μatm.
-In both groups as well as the observation-based estimates, the SST- and ALK-induced pCO2 anomalies are generally in phase with each other and the opposite with the DIC-induced variability.
+The amplitude of pCO_2 from the G1 (Fig. 8a9a, red line) overestimates the Landschützer et al. (2014) estimations.
+Nevertheless, it fits closer with later measurements from Merlivat et al. (2015), though they estimated the sea-air carbon flux only from a section of the Southern Ocean where pCO_2 anomalies amplitude can reach roughly 120 μ atm.
+In both groups as well as the observations observation-based estimates, the SST- and ALK-induced pCO_2 anomalies are generally in phase with each other and the opposite with the DIC-induced variability.

-The DIC-induced pCO_2 anomaly from the G1 models simulates a minimum in January instead of March, a two-month shift as compared to the values derived from Landschützer et al. (2014).
-The G1 models, which simulate anomalously strong SO carbon uptake, generally simulate too-low surface pCO_2 during December-January (an anomaly of $-40 \,\mu atm$; Fig. 9a, red line) due to the too-strong NPP (Fig. 7c, red line).
-The driving parameter seems indeed to be the DIC at the water surface ($-38 \, to -64 \,\mu atm$ of anomalies in December-January, respectively).
+The DIC-induced pCO_2 anomaly from the G1 models simulates a minimum in January instead of March, a two-month shift as compared to the observations values derived from Landschützer et al. (2014).
+The G1 models, which simulate anomalously strong SO carbon uptake, generally simulate too-low surface pCO_2 during December-January (an anomaly of $-40\,\mu$ atm; Fig. 8a9a, red line) due to the too-strong NPP (Fig. 6e7c, red line).
+The driving parameter seems indeed to be the DIC at the water surface (-38 to $-64\,\mu$ atm of anomalies in December-January, respectively).
 Thus DIC consumption by the phytoplankton via photosynthesis confirms the importance of biological activity for carbon uptake in this group of models during this high-productivity period.
-The G2 models project nearly the same amplitude as that derived from observations, but depicts an opposite phase for carbon uptake.
-Figure 9 shows that G2 models simulate anomalously too-strong surface pCO_2 during December-January, of roughly 7 to 12 μ atm, respectively (Fig. 9c, blue line).
+The G2 models project nearly the same amplitude as the that derived from observations, but depicts an opposite phase for carbon uptakeas compared to the observations.
+Figure 8-9 shows that G2 models simulate anomalously too-strong surface pCO_2 during December-January, of roughly 7 to 12 μ atm, respectively (Fig. 8e9c, blue line).
 There, the driving parameters are the SST and alkalinity with anomalies of about 38 and 19 μ atm in January, respectively.
-Indeed, these two components tend to push up the pCO_2 at the surface in the Summer season (December-March) and present also a one-month shift as compared to the values derived from observations (Fig. 9c, gray squares and circles).
+Indeed, these two components tend to push up the pCO_2 at the surface in the Summer season (December-March) and present also a one-month shift as compared to the values derived from observations (Fig. 8e, black 9c, gray squares and circles).

-The future simulations accentuate even more the pCO_2 seasonal cycles for the G1 models (Fig. 9b, red line).
-The amplitude of this seasonal cycle approximately doubles in 2090-2099 relative to 2001-2010 (i.e., the standard deviation increases from 24.5 to 50.3 μ atm), mostly due to the DIC-induced variability (Fig. 9b, red triangles).
+The future simulations accentuate even more the pCO_2 seasonal cycles for the G1 models (Fig. 8b9b, red line).
+The amplitude of this seasonal cycle approximately doubles in 2090-2099 relative to 2001-2010 (i.e., the standard deviation increases from 24.5 to 50.3 μ atm), mostly due to the DIC-induced variability (Fig. 8b9b, red triangles).
 The amplitudes of the SST-induced and ALK-induced variability are projected to double as well, however, their combined magnitude is still weaker than DIC-induced variability.
-The G2 models maintain roughly the same amplitude of pCO_2 total through the 21st century (Fig. 9d, blue line), though the pCO_2 -induced components increase also by a factor of two.
-Nevertheless, the DIC-induced seasonal cycle of the G2 models, conversely to the G1, is about the same order of magnitude as the SST-induced seasonal cycle, thus balancing the change in the pCO_2 .
+The G2 models maintain roughly the same amplitude of pCO_2 total through the 21st century (Fig. 8d9d, blue line), though the pCO_2 -induced components increase also by a factor of two.
+Nevertheless, the DIC-induced seasonal cycle of the G2 models, conversely to the G1, is about the same order of magnitude as compared to the SST-induced seasonal cycle, thus balancing the change in the pCO_2 -total seasonal cycle.